ribasco/ucgdisplay/README.md

 ### Pre-requisites

+---
 * Wiring Pi library

 ### Installation

+---
 * Note: Make sure you have Wiring Pi library installed on your ARM device

 ### Usage examples

+---
 #### Character LCD Example (HD44780)

 #### Graphic LCD Example (ST7920)

 ### Limitations

+---
 * This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Tinker Board) as I only have Raspberry Pi in my possession (Donations welcome :D)
 * As of this writing, only the display drivers are available.
 The UI framework is still under development.
 * Only fullbuffer mode is supported on the graphics display driver.

 ### Known Issues/Troubleshooting

+---
-* Click [here](https://docs.google.com/spreadsheets/d/1WDh6J3zFE3j332CEIOvFzXhryOhoF7VAGc9Pf5vEo0s/edit?usp=sharing "Google spreadsheets") to check the current status of the display controller
+* Click [here](https://docs.google.com/spreadsheets/d/1WDh6J3zFE3j332CEIOvFzXhryOhoF7VAGc9Pf5vEo0s/edit?usp=sharing "Google spreadsheets") to check the current status of each graphics display controller

 ### Contribution guidelines

+---
 * Build instructions

 ### Related projects

+---
 * GLCD Emulator/Simulator